monkphin/PokeBattle/README.md

 [WAVE](https://wave.webaim.org) was used to check to ensure the site conforms to accessibility standards.

 Issue #1: All pages initially showed an issue where wave testing was detecting the footer links as a possible heading.
-Reason: Footer links were originally created withina  single P element with a large font size.
+Reason: Footer links were originally created within a single P element with a large font size.
 Causing Wave to mistake them for a header.
 Fix: Moved footer elements into an unordered list and amended CSS to ensure these were displayed horizontally.

 Issue #2: Headings were not conforming to standards